 Using alternatives is pretty straightforward.
-A simple call defining the new symbolic link and the command it points to, plus a priority value.
+It requires a simple call defining the new symbolic link and the command it points to, plus a priority value.
 In my case, I opted for creating the same link for Python 2 and Python 3, giving a higher priority to Python 3.
-This means that the system will try first Python 3, and then try Python 2 if the first one is not available.
+This means the system will first try Python 3, then Python 2 if the first one is not available.

 System-wide change means trouble

-At this point we have the OCI CLI installed and using Python 3 for its calls and stuff, so we are fine here.
+At this point we have the OCI CLI installed and using Python 3 for its calls, so we are fine here.
 Fortunately, I was following the steps found in this blog post to configure alternatives properly and it includes an appendix.
-In this appendix, the blog post mentions a problem that appears in yum once the system-wide switch to Python 3 has completed.
-Also, fortunately, the blog post provides the solution / workaround for it which I immediately applied.
-The solution is pretty simple: just modify the yum python scripts to use the older python version.
-There are two files to be modified:
+In this appendix, the post mentions a problem that appears in yum once the system-wide switch to Python 3 has completed.
+Also, fortunately, the post provides the solution / workaround for it, which I immediately applied.
+The solution is pretty simple; just modify the yum Python scripts to use the older Python version.
+There are two files to modify: